User Responsibilities and Ethics

 - No food or drinks in the U.S. Government Documents Collection

-Visitors may use the library's books, periodicals, online databases and other materials onsite for general and research purposes, providing use does not conflict with the library's primary responsibility to the University of Louisiana at Lafayette community.
-Users of Federal government information resources will be provided services comparable to those for primary patrons.
+Visitors may use the Library's books, periodicals, online databases and other materials onsite for general and research purposes, providing use does not conflict with the Library's primary responsibility to the University of Louisiana at Lafayette community.
+Users of Federal government information resources will be provided with services comparable to those for primary patrons.

-Library patrons are expected to comply with the UL Lafayette published policies on the use of computers and network resources.
+Library patrons are expected to comply with the University's published policies on the use of computers and network resources.
 The technology policies are on the University IT Help Desk website.
 Any questions about these policies should be referred to the University Office of Information Technology.

-- Electronic databases are limited to University of Louisiana at Lafayette authorized users (students, faculty, and staff).
+- Electronic databases are limited to the University of Louisiana at Lafayette authorized users (students, faculty, and staff).
 Users must follow Fair Use as outlined in U.S. Copyright Law and provisions of license agreements with individual providers.
-Material obtained through the online databases must be used for personal, noncommercial purposes.
-Improper use generally includes, but is not limited to, utilizing robots/auto crawlers, downloading entire e-journals, printing numerous copies of a single article, or publishing articles made available through the databases.
+The material obtained through online databases must be used for personal, non-commercial purposes.
+Improper use generally includes, but is not limited to, utilizing robots/auto crawlers, downloading entire electronic journals, printing numerous copies of a single article, or publishing articles made available through the databases.
 Unauthorized use of Dupré Library databases and other electronic resources can result in revocation of access.

 - Users of Federal government information resources will also be provided services comparable to those for primary patrons.

 - For more information, view our Use of Electronic Resources by Visitors.

 - University Office of Network Services provides wireless connectivity on the main campus, including throughout Dupré Library.

 - Primary users of the wireless network are the University of Louisiana at Lafayette students, faculty and staff with a current ULID and password, although guest registration is allowed.